Fresh Fruit Martinis

 These fruity Neo-Martinis emerged and became very popular in London during the 1990s where they were particularly synonymous with the Met Bar, a member's bar that was so fashionable that it became famous for A-listers being refused entry.

-At their simplest Fresh Fruit Martinis are vodka-based with fresh fruit juice, or indeed vegetable juice and a splash of sugar syrup.
+At their simplest Fresh Fruit Martinis, or "Fruitinis", are vodka-based with fresh fruit juice, or indeed vegetable juice and a splash of sugar syrup.
 When made with freshly pressed/squeezed or muddled fruit, and the right balance of sugar, these can be very tasty crowd-pleasing cocktails.
 It's only the misappropriation of the name "Martini" that might offend some.

 Top 5 Fresh Fruit Martinis